-In Divorce Litigation, after spending much time, much money and enduring extreme stress, you and your spouse will still have to reach agreement to finish the divorce
+In Divorce Litigation, you will spend much time, much money and endure extreme stress.
+Finally, you and your spouse will be forced to finish the divorce.

-In working with a Divorce Mediator Suffolk County, you will most likely reach a better agreement – with FAR LESS TIME, FAR LESS MONEY and FAR LESS STRESS.
+In working with a Divorce Mediator, you will most likely reach a better agreement.
+You will get there with FAR LESS TIME, FAR LESS MONEY and FAR LESS STRESS.

-Why will you reach a better agreement in Mediation?
-Because you remain in control of the process.
-In Divorce Litigation, you give up control to the Lawyers and the Courts.
-Often, at the end, the Judge will dictate the final Agreement between you.
+Why will you reach a better agreement in a mediation process?
+Because you remain in control.
+In Divorce Litigation, the Lawyers and the Judge are in control.
+Often, the Judge will dictate the final Agreement between you.

-In Divorce Mediating, we, as Long Island Divorce Mediators, can help you customize solutions to fit your unique circumstances.
+In contrast, we, as highly experienced Divorce Mediators, will help you customize solutions to fit your unique circumstances.

-Many people don’t realize that there are laws and guidelines that determine many of the divorce issues handled during mediation ny.
+Many people don’t realize that there are laws and guidelines that determine many of the divorce issues handled during mediation in New York.
 For instance:

-• Child Custody – There are two types of custody, joint (both parents) and sole custody.
+In Suffolk County, divorce mediation offers two types of legal custody.
+They are: joint (both parents) and sole custody.
 If you and your Spouse decide on joint custody, either can have residential custody.
-Residential custody refers to where the children reside most of the week.
+Residential custody is where the children reside most of the week.
 In a mediated divorce, you and your Spouse can customize this.

-• Financial Division of Assets – Anything the two of you earned or acquired during marriage is considered joint property and divideable.
+Anything the two of you earned or acquired during marriage is considered joint property and dividable.
 There are three exceptions: an inheritance, a personal gift and a personal injury recovery (in most cases).

-• Property, including the House – Property, including the House, is considered joint.
-Whether you sell the house, arrange for one Spouse to remain, one of you buy the other out – your Long Island Divorce Mediator will help you figure out the best strategy for your situation.
+The Property you buy during the marriage is considered joint.
+You can sell the house, arrange for one Spouse to remain or one of you buy the other out.
+Your Long Island Divorce Mediator will help you figure out the best strategy for your situation.

-• Pensions – Whatever you accumulate in your pension during the marriage is considered joint property and dividable.
-Again, you and your Spouse can vary this in Divorce Mediation Suffolk County, depending on your financial picture.
+Whatever comes into your pension during the marriage is considered joint property and dividable.
+Again, you and your Spouse can vary this in Mediation.

 In brief, there are three parts to the Mediation Process.

-• The Divorce Mediating Sessions – Your Long Island Divorce Mediator guides you and your Spouse through each issue until you reach agreement.
-In our Long Island Center for Divorce Mediation ‘near me’, we help you reach an agreement within an average of two sessions.
+Your Mediator guides you and your Spouse through each issue until you reach agreement.
+In Divorce Mediation ‘near me’, we help you reach an agreement within an average of two sessions.
 98% of our mediations succeed to completion.
 Our expertise as mediators guides you through the rough spots.

 Once the Mediation Sessions are complete, our lawyer drafts your agreement.
-It is a contract between you, laying out the terms of the divorce.
+It is a contract between you The contract lays out the terms of the divorce.
 It is called the Stipulation of Settlement.

-Once the Stipulation of Settlement and the Packet are approved by you, and signed, these documents are submitted to the Judge to sign.
+Once complete, you come in and sign the Stipulation of Settlement and the Divorce Packet.
+These documents are submitted to the Judge to sign.
 When that happens, you are legally divorced.

 5. “What If I Want a Legal Separation?”

 Some couples want a Legal Separation.
-One key reason is that usually the Spouse with the health insurance can keep the other Spouse on the policy.
+One key reason is the following.
+Usually the Spouse with the health insurance can keep the other on the policy.
 That is not possible once a Legal Divorce is in place.
 Our Mediating process can result in a Legal Separation if you choose.

-If your Spouse absolutely refuses to cooperate into coming to Divorce Mediating, you will seek out a litigation attorney and sue your Spouse for Divorce.
-However, if you really want to end your marriage, most Spouses will eventually agree to Mediation – given the high cost of Litigation and the unpredictability of the results in the Court.
+What if your Spouse absolutely refuses to cooperate into coming to Divorce Mediating?
+You can seek out a litigation attorney and sue your Spouse for Divorce.
+However, if you really want to end your marriage, most Spouses will eventually agree to Mediation.
+Why?
+Because of the high cost of Litigation.
+Also because of the unpredictability of the results in the Court.

-Once you have started divorcing, it is our expertise as divorce mediators that will help the two of you reach an agreement, even when there is a lot of conflict and anger.
+Once you have started divorcing, it is our expertise as divorce mediators that will help the two of you reach an agreement.
+We can help even when there is a lot of conflict and anger.

-7. “Why Should I Choose the Long Island Center for Divorce Mediation Suffolk County, NY?”
+7. “Why Should I Choose this Long Island Divorce Mediation Center?

-The question is – which Long Island Divorce Mediation Service to use?
-Who is the best Long Island divorce mediator for you?
+The question is – which Mediation Service to use?
 Not an easy choice as there are many.
 Here is why we recommend ourselves – why we believe we stand out from the crowd:

 And 98% of our cases complete the Mediation process.
 Only a handful go to Court – only when one Spouse absolutely refuses to compromise.
 The end result – usually that Spouse ends up getting less from the Judge.

-We are experienced enough that we, as your Long Island divorce mediators take, on the average, two meetings to complete the mediation process – as compared to those mediators who sell you a package of 5 to 10 sessions.
+We are experienced enough that we, at our Long Island Center, take, on the average, two meetings to complete the mediation process – as compared to those mediators who sell you a package of 5 to 10 sessions.

 Our Professional Backgrounds:

-Fred Klarer – My partner, Fred Klarer, Esq. is a Long Island Divorce Mediation Attorney iwith 35 years of experience.
-Before starting the Long Island Center, he trained as a on Long Island Divorce Mediator .
+My partner, Fred Klarer, Esq. is our Long Island Divorce Attorney and Mediator.
+He has 35 years of experience.

-Fred, a Harvard Law Graduate and former Buddhist Monk, is expert in Divorce and Divorce Law – child custody and child support, spousal support, and asset distribution including the house, debt and your pensions.
+Fred, a Harvard Law Graduate and former Buddhist Monk, is expert in Divorce and Divorce Law.
+This includes child custody and child support, spousal support, and assets and liabilities.
+The financial issues include the house, debt and your pensions.

-As a Long Island divorce mediation attorney , Fred is amazing at helping clients reach agreements that work.
-Clients tell Fred that he is soothing and calm, non-judgmental and very wise.
+As a Long Island divorce mediation lawyer, he is amazing at helping clients reach agreements that work.
+Clients at our two Long Island divorce mediation offices tell Fred that he is soothing and calm, non-judgmental and very wise.

-Diane Kramer – I, Dr. Diane Kramer, am a clinical psychologist, licensed in NY State since 1974.
+I, Dr. Diane Kramer, am a clinical psychologist, licensed in NY State since 1974.
 My specialty is both Marriage and Family Therapy and Mediation.
-In the 90s, I trained as a Long Island divorce mediator.
+In the 90s, I trained as a divorce mediator.

 Clients tell me that I am knowledgeable, trustworthy, calming and am highly effective in conflict resolution.
 I am expert at helping children and families through ending the marriage onto a happier future.